AnjaTr/WasFeines/README.md

 Note that both `uv run fastapi dev` and `npm run dev` need to run at the same time (so maybe in separate terminal windows).
 During local development, the `vite` development server will reverse proxy to the fastapi backend.

+An optional convenience script `./run.sh` is provided to start both frontend and backend.

 ## Testing

 To run Backend tests, make sure you are in the `api/` directory, then run: